Keegan Harris

 CV

-I am a Machine Learning Ph.D. student in the School of Computer Science at Carnegie Mellon University, where I am advised by Nina Balcan and Steven Wu, and supported by the NDSEG Fellowship.
-During the summer of 2023, I was a research intern with the Economics and Computation group at Microsoft Research, where I was fortunate to work with Nicole Immorlica, Brendan Lucier, and Alex Slivkins.
-I'll be interning again with the Economics and Computation group at Microsoft Research this summer.
-I obtained a Master of Science in Machine Learning from Carnegie Mellon in 2022.
+In Summer 2023 and Summer 2024 I was a research intern with the Economics and Computation group at Microsoft Research, where I was fortunate to be hosted by Alex Slivkins.
+I obtained a Master of Science degree in Machine Learning from Carnegie Mellon in 2022.
 Before coming to CMU, I graduated from Penn State University with Bachelor of Science degrees in Computer Science and Physics.

 1. Learning and decision-making using panel data: In settings such as e-commerce, content recommendation systems, and clinical trials, one often observes repeated, noisy, measurements from a collection of individuals over a period of time.
 Such settings are ubiquitous in today's digital world, and are often referred to as panel data settings.
 I am interested in leveraging the temporal structure and similarity between individuals typically present in panel data to design better algorithms for decision-making in real-world settings.
 The leap from counterfactual inference to decision making results in additional challenges which must be taken into consideration.
 To this end, my research has focused on learning from panel data which has been adaptively collected and learning & decision-making in the presence of strategic individuals.